-Using auto-reject criteria during application review can bring greater efficiency to the top of your candidate funnel, but it can also bring the risk of negatively impacting applicants from underrepresented groups.
-Auto-rejecting candidates based on yes or no criteria may encourage the use of arbitrary disqualifiers that have an unbalanced impact on people of color.
+Using Auto-Reject criteria during application review can bring greater efficiency to the top of your candidate funnel, but it can also bring the risk of negatively impacting applicants from underrepresented groups.
+Automatically rejecting candidates based on yes or no criteria may encourage the use of arbitrary disqualifiers that have an unbalanced impact on people of color.

 In either case, using this beneficial tool can help your team to be more efficient.
-But in order to mitigate the unconscious bias in your process, consider the following best practices before accidentally auto-rejecting the best candidates in your applicant pool.
+But in order to mitigate the unconscious bias in your process, consider the following best practices before accidentally automatically rejecting the best candidates in your applicant pool.